Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/addendum.md

 * where the main risks sit
 * what a host institution would actually be taking on

-The goal is to help a PI, administrator, or collaborator understand in a few minutes that Sutton SignWriting is already operating as infrastructure.
+A PI, administrator, or collaborator should be able to see in a few minutes that Sutton SignWriting is already operating as infrastructure.

 ## Snapshot Summary